-- your heart rate
+- heart rate

-- your gag reflex – which prevents you from choking
+- gag reflex, which prevents you choking

 Long-term effects of alcohol misuse

-Heavy drinking can also increase your blood pressure and your blood cholesterol levels, both of which are major risk factors for heart attacks and strokes.
+Heavy drinking can also increase your blood pressure and blood cholesterol levels, both of which are major risk factors for heart attacks and strokes.

-- family break-up
+- family break-up and divorce